Bolshoi Theatre, Россия - Things to Do in Bolshoi Theatre

 Attend a Bolshoi Ballet or Opera Performance

-Booking Tip: Book tickets 2-3 months in advance through the official Bolshoi website, with prices ranging from $30-400 depending on seating.
-Premium orchestra seats offer the best experience but balcony seats provide excellent acoustics.
+Booking Tip: Book tickets well in advance through the official Bolshoi website, with prices ranging from $20-200 depending on seating.
+The best seats are in the stalls or dress circle.
 Avoid unofficial resellers and dress formally for evening performances.

 Getting There